kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-after-learning.md

 Here are some steps to take to implement self-reflection and self-evaluation in measuring your learning progress

-- Review your learning goals previously
+- Review your learning goals regularly and determine if any need to be updated
-- Evaluate how much you have been able to learn
+- Evaluate how you are progressing towards your goals and how much you have been able to learn
 - Evaluate the effectiveness of your learning strategies in your learning achievement
-- Evaluate how well you are able to apply the knowledge
+- Evaluate how well you are able to apply the knowledge that you are learning
 - Consider how you might adapt and adjust your learning strategies for more effective outcomes

 ---